 2022 Hyundai Sonata Trim Levels, Configurations & Comparisons.

-The 2022 Hyundai Sonata has great value.
-It looks fairly refined and has plenty of high-tech equipment in its cabin, and at the same time, it has an affordable price tag.
+The 2022 Hyundai Sonata brims with value.
+It flaunts a sleek sports coupe design, a high-tech cabin, and at the same time, a reasonable and affordable price tag.
 It makes sense why this car has been so popular in the last few years.
 It definitely has a modern vibe to it, and people won't have to feel like they're missing out on too much by getting this model.

 Compare the SE vs SEL Trims.
 What is the difference?

-The SE rides on 16-inch wheels, while the SEL uses 17-inch versions.
-Both use alloy wheels.
-The SEL has some other exterior upgrades, like heated side mirrors with LED turn signal indicators, a gloss black front grille, and sportier front and rear fascias.
-Plus, it has a twin-tip single exhaust.
-This kind of exhaust makes the SEL look more athletic than the SE does.
+While the SE rides on 16-inch alloy wheels, the SEL boasts bigger, 17-inch ones.
+The SEL gets some other exterior upgrades, like heated side mirrors with LED turn signal indicators, a gloss black front grille, and sportier front and rear fascias.
+Plus, a twin-tip single exhaust makes the SEL look more athletic than the SE does.
 In comparison, the SE only has a single hidden rear exhaust.

-When comparing the cabins of the SE and SEL, there are some notable differences.
-The first thing that many prospective buyers will pick up on right away is that the SEL has proximity key entry.
+Moving on to the cabins of the SE and SEL, keen eyes will immediately spot some notable differences.
+The first thing that many prospective buyers will pick up on right away is that the SEL offers proximity key entry.
 This is a much more convenient system than the traditional system or keyless entry, and it comes with push button start.
-Other upgrades that the SEL has are heated front seats, dual-zone automatic temperature control, and an eight-way power-adjustable driver's seat with power lumbar support.
+Other upgrades on the SEL are heated front seats, dual-zone automatic temperature control, and an eight-way power-adjustable driver's seat with power lumbar support.
 In contrast, the SE only has a manually adjustable driver's seat and a manual climate control system.

-The SEL has some more optional features that can be fun to have.
-They include LED interior lights that can really enhance the ambience in the cabin, a panoramic sunroof can bring in much more light into the car, and Hyundai Digital Key, which allows a smartphone to be used as a key fob.
+The SEL has some more optional features to add more excitement to your drive.
+For example, the LED interior lights really enhance the ambience of the cabin and help set your mood.
+The panoramic sunroof on top welcomes much more sunlight into the car, and Hyundai Digital Key can set up your smartphone to be used as a key fob.

-One reason why the Hyundai Sonata is so attractive to prospective buyers is that it has advanced technology.
-Even on the entry-level SE trim, there's an eight-inch touchscreen with HD Radio, Android Auto, Apple CarPlay, and Bluetooth.
+The secret that makes the Hyundai Sonata so attractive to modern drivers is its advanced technology.
+Even on the entry-level SE trim, there's an eight-inch touchscreen with built-in HD Radio, Android Auto, Apple CarPlay, and Bluetooth.
 On the SEL, the infotainment package has been upgraded with SiriusXM and BlueLink.
-Bluelink is a comprehensive system that provides drivers with automatic collision notification, monthly vehicle diagnostics, remote start, and more.
-A Bose premium audio system and wireless charging are available on the SEL but not on the SE.
+Bluelink keeps drivers notified about collisions, monthly vehicle diagnostics, remote start, and more.
+Furthermore, a premium Bose audio system and wireless charging are also included on the SEL to make rides more enjoyable and productive.

 Compare the SEL vs SEL Plus.
 What is the difference?

-Paddle shifters can make the driving experience a little more thrilling.
-Paddle shifters are found on the SEL Plus, but not on the SEL.
-Their convenient location on the steering wheel makes it easy to shift whenever drivers want to take more control.
+Paddle shifters found on the SEL can make your driving experience even more thrilling.
+Their advantageous location on the steering wheel makes it easy to shift whenever drivers want to take more control.

 More significant changes have been made to the cabin of the Sonata when moving from the SEL to the SEL Plus.
 For instance, the SEL Plus has a panoramic sunroof that really opens things up.
 Its front seats have Dinamica microfiber inserts, and there's a leather-wrapped steering wheel as well as LED interior lights.
 The Hyundai Digital Key system that was mentioned previously becomes standard at the SEL Plus level.
 Further, the SEL Plus has an auto-dimming rearview mirror with HomeLink technology.

-The technology that the SEL Plus has is more advanced than what's found on the SEL.
-Instead of an eight-inch touchscreen, it has one that measures 10.25 inches.
-This larger touchscreen comes with navigation, dynamic voice recognition, wireless charging, and a Bose sound system that uses 12 speakers.
-Up to two devices can be connected to the infotainment system.
-This can be appreciated when people want to play music on different devices or when there are multiple drivers who frequently use the vehicle.
+The technology in the SEL Plus is more advanced than what's found on the SEL.
+For instance, the 8-inch touchscreen is now swapped for one that measures 10.25 inches.
+This big touchscreen is equipped with navigation, dynamic voice recognition, wireless charging, and a 12 speaker Bose sound system.
+You can connect up to two devices to the infotainment system, which is a convenient setup in case people want to play music on different devices or in case more than one driver frequently uses the sedan.

-Another large screen has been placed behind the steering wheel of the SEL Plus.
-It's a 12.3-inch LCD cluster display that shows key information about the vehicle.
-It adds to the youthful feel of the car.
+Hyundai also places another large screen behind the steering wheel of the SEL Plus.
+It's a giant 12.3-inch LCD cluster that displays crucial data about the sedan.
+It also enhances the youthful feel of the car.

-Compare the SEL Plus vs N Line.
+Compare the Sonata SEL Plus vs N Line.
 What is the difference?

-In the cabin of the N Line, there are special sport bucket seats in the front row.
+You can find special sport bucket seats in the front row of the N Line cabin.
 Like the seats in the SEL Plus, they have Dinamica microfiber inserts.
-In addition, there are aluminum sport pedals and customizable ambient lighting that has 64 color choices.
+On top of that, there are aluminum sport pedals and customizable ambient lighting with 64 color choices.

-Compare the N Line vs Limited Trims.
+Compare the N Line vs Limited Trim Levels.
 What is the difference?